It’s Not About Market Timing: It’s About Business Common Sense

 Interest rates peaked back in September 1981 and have been falling ever since to reach today’s extreme lows.

-The average historical yield on a 6o% equity /40% bond portfolio has averaged 4.36% and is now at an all time low of just 2.0%.
+The average historical yield on a 60% equity / 40% bond portfolio has averaged 4.36%, and is now at an all time low of just 2.0%.
 Clearly, we are in extreme territory for low interest rates.

 This may not sound too bad until you realize that 0% yield is not very likely.
-Given that Japan’s record low yield for their 10 Year Note was .47% it is interesting to note the maximum upside is reduced to a mere 13.8% and if it takes 4 years to get there your annual return is just 4.1% with a total return of 17.6% – before inflation!
-If you net out inflation the real return is miniscule at best.
+Given that Japan’s record low yield for their 10 Year Note was .47%, it’s interesting to note the maximum upside is reduced to a mere 13.8%.

 The implication is clear – the upside potential in bonds makes no sense compared to the downside risk.